Your cost of attendance

-determined by each school’s financial aid office (FAO) and usually includes:
+yearly COA is determined by each school’s financial aid office (FAO) and may be

 - Dental instrument rentals and